s-xiang/git-meta/README.md

 git-meta does not interact with sub-repo ref names.
 Furthermore, paritions (whether forks or namespaces) are managed via remotes.
-Managing and synchronizing between the sets of remotes in the meta-repo and open sub-repos would be complicated, error-prone, and confusing to users.
+Managing and synchronizing between the sets of remotes in the meta-repo and open sub-repos would be complicated, error-prone, and confusing to users (this problem is discussed in more detail under the Synthetic-Meta-Refs section).

 To prevent name partitionnig in sub-repos, you must either add sub-repos with absolute URLs, or configure your server-side environment so that forked